 She also performed with great success in the role of Olympia in J. Offenbach's opera Les Contes d’Hoffmann at the Slovak National Theater / directed by Pavol Smolík, conductor Tomáš Brauner.
 Most recently, the soprano has received an exclusive offer to portray the main role in the world premiere of the Slovak opera by Ľubica Čekovska Impresario as part of the Bregenzer Festspiele.

 After the big success of the artist in Bregenz Festival, she recieved also the possibility to sing role of Olympia in Aalto Theater Essen under the baton of maestro Tomáš Netopil in March 2021.
-The huge carreer step in Season 2020/2021 will be the alternation with the well known Diva Mrs. Edita Gruberova.
-The soprano will have her debut in role of Queen Elisabeth in opera Roberto Devereux ( Gaetano Donizetti) in State theatre Košice.
-In 2022 she will perform role of Donna Anna from the Opera Don Giovanni ( W.A.
+The huge carreer step in Season 2020/2021 was the alternation with the well known Diva Mrs. Edita Gruberova.
+The soprano had her debut in role of Queen Elisabeth in opera Roberto Devereux ( Gaetano Donizetti) in State theatre Košice.
+In 2022 she performed role of Donna Anna from the Opera Don Giovanni ( W.A.
 Mozart) in Rudolphinum with Prague Chamber orchestra under the baton of maestro Walter Attanasi.